 A police officer from Golden or the Colorado School of Mines may issue a Golden Municipal Traffic Summons.
-Your summons may or may not be payable without a court appearance.
-Police officers assign a court date and time on each summons.
-Depending on the ticket, your court date may be located on the bottom left hand corner in a yellow box or between your personal information and charges.
+Police officers assign a court date and time on each summons; depending on the ticket, your court date may be located on the bottom left hand corner in a yellow box or between your personal information and charges.

 Traffic Summons Types

 These tickets do not require your appearance in court if you pay prior to your assigned court date.
 You may enter a guilty plea and mail payment of amount assessed on the summons prior to the court date so that the case is disposed and closed.

 If you choose to pay a summons, a guilty plea is entered on the case.
 Once a plea is entered on your case the court will report to the Department of Revenue, Motor Vehicle Division any penalty points assessed on the charge.
 If you have a license from another state, you may also be affected.
 Many states that have an agreement with Colorado will receive the penalty points and assess them on your out-of-state license.
 Accrual of too many penalty points may result in the loss of driver’s license privileges.

 Payments in person:

 Payments must be made by your court date.
 You may pay by credit card, check, money order or cash.

 Payments made online will not reflect on your case for 48 hours.
 Do not make your payment online the day you are due in court, you must appear to prevent your case from defaulting or going to a warrant status.
 If you cannot locate your case online contact the court at 303 384-8006